 The State Board for Wildlife is constituted as per Section 6 of the Wild Life Protection Act, 1972 as amended in 2013.
 The State Board for Wildlife chaired by the Chief Minister, is the highest body in the State for making policy decisions on Wildlife conservation, which gives direction to the functioning of the Wildlife wing.
 The Minister in-charge of Forests is the Vice-Chairperson while the Chief Wildlife Warden is the Member-Secretary of the Board.

 The wing is charged with the task of implementing the Wild Life (Protection) Act 1972.
 The main strategies aimed to be achieved are as follows: -

-All management activities in the PAs are carried out in accordance with prescriptions of site specific management plans which adopt an ecosystem approach to management, except in certain cases where species oriented approach is required e.g. Project Elephant.
-The annual plan of operations of each of the PAs are based on the respective management plans, which are a mixture of scientific prescriptions, focusing on conservation needs, habitat needs and ecological concerns of the area.
-Plan objectives include the development of people living in the fringe areas so as to reduce their dependence on the core areas and securing their co-operation in the management of these protected areas.
+All management activities in the Protected Areas are carried out in accordance with prescriptions of site specific management plans which adopt an ecosystem approach to management, except in certain cases where species oriented approach is required e.g. Project Elephant.
+The annual plan of operations of each of the Protected Areas are based on the respective management plans, which are a mixture of scientific prescriptions, focusing on conservation needs, habitat needs and ecological concerns of the area.
+Plan objectives include the development of people living in the fringe areas so as to reduce their dependence on the core areas and securing their co-operation in the management of these Protected Areas.